AndersDeath/diary2/000-current.md

 The summer has come.
 The weather is awesome.
 Being on the street is even better than in the room.
 This really helps to be in normal conditions.
 I feel normal, my hemorrhoids doesn't pain.
 It's good.
 In one week I will visit a doctor that is really cool and I am waiting for it really hard.
 I expect some surgery after this visit, but I cannot say when it might happen.
 I hope that it will be not so annoying and painful.
 However, I will see.
 Besides that I released another holy theory bunch and so on.
 Additionally I had an interview with one company, it was mostly cultural fit talk.
 I have a hope to be invited to the next step.
 This company has 6 interviews but if it is good I will get really nice position.
 For keeping myself in normal mental state I just don't think about it and try to be ready to everything but don't press my mentality.
 I really don't want to be crazy.

 # 09 April - Dienstag - Berlin - 567 Tag der Einwanderung - Warm Sunny

+The weather was so cool that I could sit